maker0101/Coinbase_Clone/Questions.md

 Question:

-- Can you point me to some guiding priciples/best practices/ressources to decide for which object structure to use when?
-When to use nesting and when not?
+- Can you point me to some guiding priciples/best practices/ressources to decide for which object / data / database structure to use when?
+- When to use nesting and when not?
+- When to calculate everything from a single source of truth?
+When to use 'helper' collections?
+- ...